dnouri/sillywalks/README.md

 # sillywalks 🎩👞

-## About 🦜
+## 🦜 About

-A command-line tool to mintor CPU, memory, and I/O of a process.
+sillywalks is a command-line tool for monitoring CPU, memory, and I/O usage of a process and its subprocesses.
+It provides real-time statistics and generates time-series plots, offering insights into resource consumption over time.

 Here's a YouTube video that shows usage:

 [![sillywalks intro](https://img.youtube.com/vi/3a7gU9Y_5f4/0.jpg)](https://www.youtube.com/watch?v=3a7gU9Y_5f4)

-## Features 🧀
+## 🧀 Features

-- Tracks CPU usage, memory consumption, and I/O
+- Tracks CPU usage, memory consumption, and I/O rates
-- Monitors process and its subprocesses
+- Monitors the main process and its subprocesses
+- Provides real-time console updates
-- Generates time-series plots
+- Generates time-series plots for easy visualization
+- Offers optional Prometheus metrics output

-## Installation 🛋️
+## 🛋️  Installation

-To install project requirements, it's first recommended to create a
+It's recommended to use a virtual environment:
-virtualenv:

 ```bash
 python3 -m venv venv